 @channel will notify everyone in that channel, regardless of whether they're currently online or not

-We encourage emoji use!
+We encourage the use of emojis!
 We're obviously partial to the dancing pickle emoji, but feel free to be playful and creative, practical and straightforward, or whatever fits your mood.

 If you need any additional help, there are a whole bunch of guides published by Slack, available here: https://get.slack.help/hc/en-us/categories/202622877-Slack-Guide

-This is to avoid any confusion regarding prioritization, especially when requests are urgent.
-This way your creative will follow the point person’s instructions on which requests should be worked on first as it is not a guarantee that several urgent requests will all be delivered same-day.
+This way, your creative will follow the point person’s instructions on which requests should be worked on first, as it is not guaranteed that several urgent requests will all be delivered on the same day.